Jarred6068/MRPC_support/GMAC analysis/README_gmac.txt

    selected covariates (adjusted for any/all selected PC's) we used only the latter

 2. The rate of type 1 errors for the p-values retained in (1.) was controlled using an FDR of 10% and the resulting q-values were returned
+   (i.e the function run.postproc() in GMACpostproc.R)

 3. based on the q-values, the number of remaining significant tests were counted and the significant trios were kept and non-significant removed.

-4. the significant trios retained were matched against the mediation trios in LOND and ADDIS to see how many were in common with GMAC
+4. the significant trios retained were matched against the mediation (M1T1 and M2T2) trios in LOND and ADDIS to see how many were in common with GMAC

 TABLE 1. -